Skip to main content

 Research Overview

-I am a glacial geophysicist and geomorphologist interested in subglacial landscapes, geology, and Earth structure in the polar regions, particularly Greenland and Antarctica.
-My research focuses on the interactions between solid Earth processes, topography, and ice sheet dynamics, with the goal of understanding more about the behaviour of past, present and future ice sheets in warmer climates.
-This involves combined analysis of large geophysical and geological datasets, including radar-derived ice thickness and bed topography, gravity and magnetic anomalies, bedrock geology, crustal and lithospheric properties, offshore sediment records, and satellite remote sensing, alongside numerical modelling and machine learning techniques.
+I am a polar geophysicist and geomorphologist with a particular interest in the long-term evolution of Earth's ice sheets and their sensitivity to climate change.
+My research focuses on the interactions between solid Earth processes, topography, and ice sheet dynamics, particularly Greenland and Antarctica.
+This involves analysis of large geophysical and geological datasets, including radar-derived ice thickness and bed topography, gravity and magnetic anomalies, crustal and lithospheric properties, offshore sediment records, and satellite remote sensing, alongside numerical modelling and machine learning techniques.

-The focus of my Ph.D. was the reconstruction of palaeotopography in Antarctica over multi-million year time scales, and the impacts of landscape evolution on past ice sheet behaviour and stability.
+The focus of my Ph.D. was the reconstruction of palaeotopography in Antarctica over multi-million year time scales, and the impacts of landscape evolution on ice-sheet behaviour and stability over the course of Antarctica's glacial history.
 Since then, I have worked on a US National Science Foundation (NSF) funded project to predict coastal responses to a changing Greenland Ice Sheet.
-This included constraining past ice sheet extent and behaviour from geomorphological analysis of subglacial landscapes in the Greenlandic interior, improving models of solid Earth deformation across a range of timescales (i.e. elastic and viscous responses to ice sheet (un)loading), and developing projections of relative sea level and bathymetric change around the Greenland coastline in response to future warming scenarios.
+This included constraining past ice extent and behaviour from geomorphological analysis of subglacial landscapes in the Greenlandic interior, improving models of solid Earth deformation across a range of timescales (i.e., elastic and viscous responses to ice sheet (un)loading), and developing projections of relative sea level and bathymetric change around the Greenland coastline in response to future warming scenarios.

-My current research at Durham as a Leverhulme Early Career Research Fellow aims to develop a series of automated methods of mapping and classifying subglacial geomorphological features in Antarctica and Greenland.
-Use of machine-learning techniques will facilitate the analysis of large and hitherto under-utilised airborne geophysical datasets (e.g., radar, gravity, and magnetics) and help better understand the subglacial environment.
-The project also aims to combine landscape classification with dated offshore sediment records that constrain the timing and location of episodes of landscape modification.
-The overarching aim is to link landscape features to the process(es) responsible for their formation, and in turn better understand ice sheet extent and behaviour during past warmer climate intervals.
+In my current research at Durham as a Leverhulme Early Career Research Fellow I am developing automated techniques to map and classify subglacial geomorphological features in Antarctica and Greenland.
+I have also used supervised machine-learning routines such as random forest to quantify and intepret spatial patterns within large and hitherto under-utilised airborne geophysical datasets (e.g., radar, gravity, and magnetics) and help better understand the nature of the subglacial environment.
+The overarching aim of this project is to link landscape features to the process(es) responsible for their formation, and in turn better understand ice-sheet extent and behaviour through time.

 Publications